Hurthle Cell Thyroid Cancer Surgery Basics: From Minimally Invasive Surgery to Comprehensive (Appropriate) Surgery.

 - What are the other treatment options?

-- What is the hurthle cell cancer pathologic type (what do the cells look like under the microscope?
+- What is the hurthle cell thyroid cancer pathologic type (what do the cells look like under the microscope?

 - Absent or less noticeable neck incisions